irsbugs/cmrt/Simulation Website.md

 # Simulation Website

-Building a WordPress/CiviCRM local website that is a simulation of the Ventraip / cmrailttrail.org.au website
+Building a WordPress/CiviCRM local website that is a simulation of the Ventraip / cmrailttrail.org.au website.

 The computer that hosts this simulation website is expected to be in the same local network as the computer you normally use.